junxit/us-congress-bills-116/bill.md

         - **(XI)** in clause (x), as so redesignated, by striking “5-year” and inserting “4-year”;
     - **(E)** by inserting after paragraph (2) the following:
       > - **(3)** A financial management status report under this subsection shall include—
-      >   - **(A)** a description and analysis of the status of financial management in the executive branch, including the progress made towards implementing the governmentwide 4-year financial management plan, the status of remaining challenges, and cost estimates of improvements to Federal financial management;
+      >   - **(A)** a description and analysis of the status of financial management in the executive branch, including the progress made towards implementing the governmentwide 4-year financial management plan, the status of remaining challenges, and, as necessary based on obligations or expenditures, any updates or revisions to the cost estimates included in the most recent governmentwide 4-year financial management plan;
       >   - **(B)** a summary of the performance of agencies against the metrics developed and identified by the Director of the Office of Management and Budget in the governmentwide 4-year financial management plan;
       >   - **(C)** a summary of the most recently completed financial statements—
       >     - **(i)** of Federal agencies under section 3515 of this title; and